 He added: “We need more sustainable ways to feed the world.
 What we eat has never been static: humanity has seen food revolutions from the days of the first hunter-gatherers all the way to the unsustainable industrial system of today.
 The fundamentals of food production have, however, always stayed the same.
 We’re now in the middle of the fourth agricultural revolution that is finally changing those fundamentals, and Solein is a part of it.
 Factory 01 will lead the way in taking the world’s most sustainable protein global.”

-In a previous article on Solar Foods it was pointed out that not all proteins are made equally and that, to varying degrees, they use up precious land resources.
+In a previous article on Solar Foods the point was made that not all proteins are made equally and that, to varying degrees, they use up precious land resources.
 The way Solein is produced means it can protect land and could also drastically improve production efficiency; so if it can do what it says on the tin then it is the kind of innovation the world very much needs more of right now.

 As yesterday’s UN Environment Programme’s Emissions Gap Report 2021 revealed, current commitments by governments fall well short of putting the world on track to meet the 1.5°C Paris goal, with temperature rises this century of at least 2.7°C expected.
 A trajectory a recent IPCC report said will result in heat extremes that ‘more often reach critical tolerance thresholds for agriculture and health’.